Allen Lane Foundation

 - Is aimed at reducing isolation, stigma and discrimination; and

 - Encourages or enables unpopular groups to share in the life of the whole community.

 Who can apply

-Small registered charities, voluntary groups running a charitable project.
+Small registered charities, voluntary groups, and small charitable organisations.
 Must have an annual income of less than £100,000 (for local groups) or £250,000 (for county wide, regional or national groups).